 In Europe cactus has been set out by hand labor, and the cost is estimated to be about \$5.00 per acre.

-One man can set out 1,000 slabs a day in ground previously well prepared.
-In a country where traction engines can be used and large tracts set out, the cost would not exceed \$5.00 per acre.
+One man can set out 1000 slabs a day in ground previously well prepared.
+In a country where traction engines can be used and large tracts set out, the cost should not exceed \$5.00 per acre.